-This imbalance between the District's building and transportation sectors does not mean that the District's buildings are built poorly compared to those in other, similar cities.
-Rather, it means that the District transportation sector generates much fewer GHG emissions than the national average.
-This is because a high number of District residents use public transit, and enjoy living in the District's many walkable and bikeable neighborhoods.
-The 3% of the District's emissions that are left over after we look at buildings and transportation come from solid waste, or the emissions that are released when the garbage in our landfills begins to break down.
+This imbalance between the District's building and transportation sectors does not mean that the District's buildings are poorly constructed compared to those in similar cities-in fact, many parts of the building stock in DC are already highly energy-efficient.
+Rather, it reflects the fact that, because of a robust public transit system and highly walkable and bikeable neighborhoods, the District's transportation sector generates fewer GHG emissions than the national average.
+The remaining 3% of the District's emissions come from the disposal of solid waste.
 While Clean Energy DC does not address these emissions in this version of the Plan, the District will continue to look for opportunities to reduce these emissions in the future.

-1 Based on all vehicle miles traveled in the District, regardless of origin or destination.
+Reducing waste and the resulting emissions is a focus of Zero Waste DC (https://zerowaste.dc.gov/).
+Based on all vehicle miles traveled in the District, regardless of origin or destination.
 Data supplied by the Metropolitan Washington Council of Governments.
-A look at the District's emissions profile also shows what sources of energy are contributing to its total emissions.
+Data from the District of Columbia Department of Energy and Environment.
+A look at the District's emissions profile also shows which sources contribute to its total emissions.
 In 2012, the use of electricity was the biggest contributor, representing 56% of the District's total emissions (see Figure 5).
-The use of gasoline in cars and the use of natural gas to heat buildings were also important contributors, making them important areas for Clean Energy DC to address. ▼ Figure 5: Proportion of GHG emissions by source, 2012
+The use of gasoline in cars and the use of natural gas to heat buildings were also significant contributors, making them important areas for Clean Energy DC to address.

+↑ Figure 5: Proportion of GHG emissions by source, 2015.
+Note: GHG Summary Table maintained by DOEE.